 Your child’s braces have played a critical role in correcting the alignment of their teeth.
-Each of their adjustment sessions at Dr. Casey W. Johnson, Matthew J. Burt, & Paul H. Allen’s Glenwood Springs, Colorado, orthodontic clinic has applied progressive tension to the periodontal ligaments that are anchoring their teeth.
+Each of their adjustment sessions at Dr. Casey W. Johnson, Matthew J. Burt, & Paul H. Allen’s Glenwood Springs, Rifle, and Eagle, Colorado, orthodontic clinic has applied progressive tension to the periodontal ligaments that are anchoring their teeth.
 Once their alignment issues have been fully corrected, Dr. Casey W. Johnson, Matthew J. Burt, & Paul H. Allen can remove the braces from their mouth.

 This marks the end of the realignment process and the start of the retention phase.
 Without the use of a retainer, any residual tension in their periodontal ligaments could make their teeth relapse out of their new position.